 Ways To Have More Eco-Friendly Homes

 We have neighbors and friends who’ve installed everything from solar panels to geothermal heating/cooling systems.
+This past spring, after putting it off for too many years, we even installed our own solar panels.
 While cost varies widely depending on what you’re considering, there are lots of opportunities to consider modifications or green building at all sorts of price points.

 Check with your locality and state, as well as the federal government, to see which (if any) rebates or tax incentives you might qualify for.
 These can help make the cost of any larger modifications less prohibitive.
 And before considering any “green” building options, it’s also a good idea to figure out how many years of savings it will take you to recoup your costs.
 If you’re torn between two different eco-friendly power options, for example, this could help you decide which is right for you.